liangcheng-yu/hyperlight/README.md

 3. Run the NativeHost.exe or NativeHost in the extracted directory.

 Note: You can also run the linux version using WSL2 on Windows.
 At present their is no version available for macOS.

+To use mshv on Linux follow the instructions [here.](./docs/mariner-mshv.md)

 The code for the NativeHost application is available [here](https://github.com/deislabs/hyperlight/blob/main/src/examples/NativeHost/Program.cs).